A successful merger and a promising future for the Family Entreprise Foundation

 The Future of Family businesses is discussed in Charlevoix

-By Globalia,
+By smartbugmedia,

 From November 15th to 17th, Charlevoix will host the first-ever Families Summit of Minds in North America.
 This joint initiative of the Monthly Barometer and the Business Families Foundation (BFF) will bring together entrepreneurial family members, investors, opinion leaders and change-makers to reflect together on the key issues that today’s businesses are facing.